Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "I have," Rose beamed.
 "Used to spend hours with my mate Shareen making up poems.
 Mind you, they were about stupid shit until I turned sixteen."
 She gripped the Doctor's hand back with excitement, and he tried not to grin stupidly.
 "Lead the way, Mr. Nine-hundred-years-of-time-and-space!"

-"Right-o, fair Rose Tyler!" he replied, beaming at his nickname and tugging her towards a sparkling shoreline.
+He beamed at his nickname and tugged her towards a sparkling shoreline.
 The rippling water sparkled like fireflies by the light of Ilzay's three moons, and the sand dusting the shore was—

 "This is a great place to go skinny dipping!"
-Jack said happily from behind, as he was keeping his distance from the two of them, for which the Doctor was eternally grateful.
+Jack said happily from behind them.

-"It's the lack of proper sunlight that makes Ilzay fluorescent cool colours, and the sand white," the Doctor said, staring at Rose (God she was beautiful).
-"They do have a sun, but it's extremely far away from Ilzay and only visibly appears once every four months.
+"It's the lack of proper sunlight that makes Ilzay bioluminescent, and the sand white," the Doctor said, staring at Rose (God she was beautiful).
+"They do have a sun, but it's extremely far away from Ilzay and only appears once every four months.
 The moons, however, have their own internal heat source, so Ilzay glows but doesn't freeze."

 Rose was looking at him, her lips tinted light lavender in the blue-ish lighting and parted slightly as she listened to him.
 That was just another quality of many he loved about Rose Tyler— she listened to all of his lectures, even asked for some, despite the fact that they both knew he could run his gob for hours.

-"S'that why the Ilzaya call themselves 'moonfolk'?"
+"S'that why the Ilzaya called themselves 'moonfolk'?"
 Rose asked.